MiMi-A98/ATM-Console/README.md

 ### Prerequisites

 - JDK 21
-- a DBMS (MySQL is configured by default)
+- a DBMS (H2 is configured by default)
-- Database data added manually before running the app

 ### Steps